Date: 3 August 1947

 CORONER: I have no doubt.

-CORONER: Then I take it you feel she had no real reason to - harbor a grudge against you?
+CORONER: Well, then I take it you feel she had no real reason to - harbor a

 CORONER: Mm hm.